Interpolation#

 Bilinear interpolation (order 1)#

 With linear interpolation (French: interpolation linéaire), the interpolated points lie on pieces of straight lines connecting neighbouring grid points.
 Because images are in 2D, this method is called bilinear interpolation.
-This generally gives better results that nearest neighbour interpolation, but structures with high frequencies are not correctly interpolated.
+This generally gives better results than nearest neighbour interpolation, but structures with high frequencies are not correctly interpolated.

 An example of linear interpolation is given in Fig. 51, and the principle of bilinear interpolation is shown in Fig. 52.